 Figure 7.1.1-1: MSD test condition for 2nd UL harmonic

 It’s noted that with respect to 2nd UL harmonic case for at least PC3, it is very likely that MSD in Block C would be zero if lower MSD capability is reported provided that specified MSD for this region would be a few dB.
 Still, however, MSD in Block B remains undefined or unpredicted.
-This is quite an unfortunate situation since even if a lower MSD, e.g., 15 dB is reported, if e.g., RSRP doesn’t reach a threshold, the network may avoid configuring the UE with CA, may try to configure the UE with CA using DL resource in Region C as shown in Case 1 in Figure 7.x.x-1, and/or may try to schedule UL resources in a way to minimize 2nd UL harmonic impact on scheduled DL resources, but if there are other users in the same network, it may not be possible for the network to take any measures to the UE.
-If the network, however, clearly knows that e.g., Block B has no MSD, the UE might get higher possibility to configured with CA using DL resource in Block B and/or C as shown in Case 2 in Figure 7.x.x-1 since the network can have more flexibility in terms of available resources.
-Hence, clarifying MSD = 0 dB region gives network more flexibility in terms of resource allocation and UE higher possibility in terms of CA configuration as depicted in case 2 in Figure 7.x.x-1.
+This is quite an unfortunate situation since even if a lower MSD, e.g., 15 dB is reported, if e.g., RSRP doesn’t reach a threshold, the network may avoid configuring the UE with CA, may try to configure the UE with CA using DL resource in Region C as shown in Case 1 in Figure 7.1.1-1, and/or may try to schedule UL resources in a way to minimize 2nd UL harmonic impact on scheduled DL resources, but if there are other users in the same network, it may not be possible for the network to take any measures to the UE.
+If the network, however, clearly knows that e.g., Block B has no MSD, the UE might get higher possibility to configured with CA using DL resource in Block B and/or C as shown in Case 2 in Figure 7.1.1-1 since the network can have more flexibility in terms of available resources.
+Hence, clarifying MSD = 0 dB region gives network more flexibility in terms of resource allocation and UE higher possibility in terms of CA configuration as depicted in case 2 in Figure 7.1.1-1.

 Observation 1: Reporting from where MSD = 0 dB with respect to the center of a victim channel bandwidth in the specification(s) provides a network more flexibility to decide CA configuration as well as frequency resource scheduling, and this would increase possibility for the UE to get CA configured with.

-Another aspect would be there may be cases, e.g., an operator whose band doesn’t have MSD in a way that the entire channel bandwidth is impacted by an MSD root cause, but rather only an upper part of the channel has MSD as can be seen in Figure 7.x.x-2.
+Another aspect would be there may be cases, e.g., an operator whose band doesn’t have MSD in a way that the entire channel bandwidth is impacted by an MSD root cause, but rather only an upper part of the channel has MSD as can be seen in Figure 7.1.1-2.